jhonatanparada499/jhonatanparada499/README.md

 ## About me

-- 💻 I'm taking the "Resolve merge conflicts" course in skills.github.com.
+- 💻 I'm taking the "codespace" course in skills.github.com.
 - 📖 I'm reading the book "CompTIA A+ Certification All-in-One Exam Guide" by Mike Meyers.
 - 🎓 I'm learning cybersecurity at Queensborough community college.